Colony of Vancouver Island: Early British settlement

-Colony
+Establishment of the Colony of Vancouver Island

-In 1849, the Colony of Vancouver Island was established.
-The colony was leased to the Hudson's Bay Company (HBC) for ten years, at an annual fee of seven shillings.
+By Letters Patent on January 13, 1849, Vancouver Island was granted to the Hudson's Bay Company (HBC) at an annual rent of seven shillings in return for the Company's promise to establish a settlement of resident colonists.
 Thus in 1849, HBC moved its western headquarters from Fort Vancouver on the Columbia River (present day Vancouver, Washington) to Fort Victoria.
 Chief Factor James Douglas was relocated from Fort Vancouver to Fort Victoria to oversee the company's operations west of the Rockies.

 The British colonial office designated the territory a Crown colony on 13 January 1849.
 Douglas was charged with encouraging British settlement.
 Richard Blanshard was named the colony's governor.
 Blanshard discovered that the hold of the HBC over the affairs of the new colony was all but absolute, and that it was Douglas who held all practical authority in the territory.
 There was no civil service, no police, no militia, and virtually every British colonist was an employee of the HBC.
 Frustrated, Blanshard abandoned his post a year later, returning to England.
 In 1851, his resignation was finalized, and the colonial office appointed Douglas as governor.

 The Great Seal of the Island of Vancouver and its Dependencies was designed by Benjamin Wyon, Chief Engraver of Her Majesty's Seals, c.
 1849.
 The badge he designed is the basis for the unofficial flag of Vancouver Island that debuted in 1988.

-The flag of Vancouver Island was authorized in 1865 (colonies could place their badges upon the fly of a blue ensign).
-This flag uses the Colonial Seal of Vancouver Island from 1849.
-The flag was probably never actually flown in colonial times but is used today as an unofficial representative flag.
+The flag of Vancouver Island was authorized in 1865 (colonial government ships could place the colonial badge upon the fly of a blue ensign).
+This flag uses the seal of Vancouver Island from 1849.
+The flag was never flown in colonial times but is used today as an unofficial flag.